belzetrigger/MeteoAlarmEU/README.md

 ## Bugs and ToDos
-1. Inline images refernce to meteo for example https://www.meteoalarm.eu/documents/rss/wflag-l2-t2.jpg  This means if client does not have access, it will be blank.
+1. Inline images reference to meteo for example https://www.meteoalarm.eu/documents/rss/wflag-l2-t2.jpg  This means if client does not have access, it will be blank.
 2. Think about how to use warning in the domoticz systems.
-For example do something with the blinds on strong wind, or stop/delay wattering the garden if ..
+For example do something with the blinds on strong wind, or stop/delay watering the garden if ..

 ## State
 In development.
 Improve
-- make languages, more flexiable
+- make languages, more flexible
 - add more languages
 Testing
  - test with other themes